Costa Rica Headlines

 Costa Rican exchange students tour West Bridgewater

 Ft.
-Lauderdale (FL) Sun-Sentinel
+Lauderdale (FL) Sun-Sentinel - Palm Beach

 Boca Raton fugitive extradited from Costa Rica pleads guilty to marijuana-grow-house charge